Effective Preaching: Homily Preparation

 This course includes:

-- A resource page to guide further study
+- A Resources page to guide further study.

 - Each participant belongs to a small Community for Conversation and faith sharing guided by a facilitator.

 - The course site is usually available to participants at least three months after the course.